timapril/ns2/draft-tapril-ns2.md

 # DNSSEC and NS2

-When NS2 and NS2T records exist in a zone (parent, child or unrelated) and the zone is signed, the records SHOULD be included in the DNSSEC signing.
+Like with NS records, the NS2 records in the child zone SHOULD be signed when the zone is DNSSEC signed.
+The NS2 records that appear in the parent zone would not be signed, as is the case with NS records.

+NS2T records, SHOULD be signed in a zone which is signed by DNSSEC.

 # Security Considerations